Behind the 9-5

 (Don't run)

-At its heart, the film reflects on the choices many women are taught to make: whether to step fearlessly into the world or retreat toward safety.
+At its heart, the film reflects on the choices many women are taught to make.
+Whether to step fearlessly into the world.
+Or retreat toward safety.

+The child is drawn toward wonder and the parent toward preservation.
 Somewhere between the two lies love.

 What happens when a photograph is burned, stained, sprayed?
 This work treats the printed image as a physical object rather than a static record.
 Through acts of damage, layering, and manipulation, the photograph transforms into something unstable and alive.